Tempo

-Tempo may be separated from articulation and meter, or these aspects may be indicated along with tempo, all contributing to the overall texture.
-While the ability to hold a steady tempo is a vital skill for a musical performer, tempo is changeable.
-Depending on the genre of a piece of music and the performers' interpretation, a piece may be played with slight tempo rubato or drastic variances.
-In ensembles, the tempo is often indicated by a conductor or by one of the instrumentalists, for instance the drummer.
+Tempo (the underlying pulse of the music) is one of the three factors that give a piece of music its texture.
+The others are meter, which is indicated by a time signature, and articulation, which determines how each note is sounded and how notes are grouped into larger units.
+While the ability to hold a steady tempo is a vital skill for a musical performer, tempo is malleable.
+Depending on the genre of a piece of music and the performers' interpretation, a piece may be played with slight variations in tempo, known as tempo rubato, or significant variations.
+In ensembles, the tempo is often maintained by having players synchronise with a conductor or with a specific instrumentalist, for instance the first violin or the drummer.